Unity-Technologies/drone-pose-estimation-navigation/Documentation/3_data_collection_and_model_training.md

 4. Copy [config.yaml.sample](../model/config.yaml.sample) to [config.yaml](../model/config.yaml).
 This would contain the configuration files that you need for training & inference.

 5. In the [config.yaml](../model/config.yaml), under `system`, you need to set the argument `data/root` to the path of the  directory containing your data folders.
-For example, since I put my data (`UR3_single_cube_training` and `UR3_single_cube_validation`) in a folder called `data` in Documents, I set the following:
+For example, since I put my data (`Drone_pose_estimation_training` and `Drone_pose_estimation_validation`) in a folder called `data` in Documents, I set the following:
 ```bash
   data_root: /Users/<user-name>/Documents/data
 ```

 Second, we need to modify the location where the model is going to be saved:

-5. In the [config.yaml](../Model/config.yaml), under `system`, you need to set the argument `log_dir_system` to the full path of the output folder where your model's results will be saved.
+5. In the [config.yaml](../model/config.yaml), under `system`, you need to set the argument `log_dir_system` to the full path of the output folder where your model's results will be saved.
 For example, I created a new directory called `models` in my Documents, and then set the following:
 ```bash
 log_dir_system: /Users/<user-name>/Documents/models
 ```